PDF Version University Operations – Facilities and Support

 University personnel are not responsible for removal of Owner’s animal during emergency evacuations or in events such as fire alarm drills.

 Any display of aggressive behavior by the animal may result in immediate and permanent removal of the animal from university housing.

 Persons who wish to report a violation of this policy may do so by contacting a residence hall coordinator, area coordinator, apartment manager, or the director of housing.
-Such complaints should be referred to the ADA Coordinator.
+Such complaints should be referred to the Director of Civil Rights Investigations & Accessibility, who serves as the ADA Coordinator.
 Complaints shall be handled as follows:

 b.
-The ADA Coordinator will inform the owner that an investigation is taking place.
+The director or designee will inform the owner that an investigation is taking place.

 c.
 Investigations shall be guided by the provisions of EWU Guideline 401-01, Investigations.

 d.
-The ADA Coordinator shall provide a report of their findings to the housing director.
+The director or designee shall provide a report of their findings to the housing director.

 e.
 The housing director, or designee, shall determine if a violation occurred and what corrective actions, if any, will be taken to resolve the complaint and shall inform the owner of all findings and necessary corrective actions.

 f.
 The owner may appeal the corrective actions by filing an appeal with the Vice President for Student Affairs (for students) or Vice President for Business & Finance (for non-student owners).
 Any appeal must be filed within 5 calendar days of the date the owner is notified of the investigative findings.

 a.
-Requests for an assistance animal must be approved in advance by Disability Support Services (for students) or Human Resources (for non- students) before the animal is permitted in university housing.
+Requests for an assistance animal must be approved in advance by Student Accommodation & Support Services (for students) or Human Resources (for non- students) before the animal is permitted in university housing.

 b.
 Requests must include current (within the last 6 months) documentation of the following from a qualified medical provider: